 There are a few choices in respect of software for MTD ITSA:

-• Feature bank accounts are coming on stream that combine banking with record keeping – our review of these suggests a mixed position with some a viable alternative to other software, others needing more development.
+- Feature bank accounts are available that combine banking with record keeping – our review of these suggests a mixed position with some a viable alternative to other software, others needing more development.

-• Spreadsheets – it should be possible to keep records with a well designed and maintained spreadsheet, which connects with HMRC via Bridging Software.
-Our intention is to support spreadsheets for clients who want to use them, and we plan to offer a Bridging Software plugin in due course.
+- Spreadsheets – it should be possible to keep records with a well designed and maintained spreadsheet, which connects with HMRC via Bridging Software.

-• There are various other systems coming to market, and its worth following trends as we expect to see various MTD compliant systems will be launched during coming years – however be aware, and sceptical about, of free offerings which come and go.
+- There are various other systems coming to market, and its worth following trends as we expect to see various MTD compliant systems will be launched during coming years – however be aware, and sceptical about, of free offerings which come and go and may not be reliable or robust – you tend to get what you pay for.

 As a firm we are “open platform” so will work with your choice of software where possible.